tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [ContextSpellCheckerApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.spell.context.ContextSpellCheckerApproach) Scala docs for more details on the API.

 ## Dependency Parsers

 Dependency parser provides information about word relationship.
 For example, dependency parsing can tell you what the subjects and objects of a verb are, as well as which words are modifying (describing) the subject.
 This can help you find precise answers to specific questions.